-The committee was also concerned with the "distortion" created by the fact that presumptive maximums in Nevada applied to obligors with different numbers of children at different income evels.
-It therefore suggested that the Nevada excipilature takes a tack girillen to the takes of the committee of the committe

-Legislature take a tack similar to that of Wisconsin, applying the percentage guidelines to all income within broad limits, for the equal protection and philosophical consistency reasons stated above.
+The Committee was also concerned with the "distortion" created by the fact that presumptive maximums in Nevada applied to obligors with different numbers of children at different income levels.
+It therefore suggested that the Nevada Legislature take a tack similar to that of Wisconsin, applying the percentage guidelines to all income within broad limits, for the equal protection and philosophical consistency reasons stated above.
 Specifically, the Committee recommended applying the percentage guidelines to all gross monthly income up to \$10,000 per month, and permitting courts the discretion to apply them to income above that amount.
 Since that report was written, inflation has made \$10,000 equal to about \$13,000 per month today.